 Even on overcast days views from the Cobble Hill trail are charming.

 Before attempting any of these snowshoe trips, make sure you adequately prepare for the adventure and stay safe driving to the trailhead.
 Bring plenty of food and water and pack a non-cotton layer of clothing to ensure you stay warm.
 It’s important that you always bring a headlamp in case your trip takes longer than expected.
-To ensure you don’t get lost, bring a map with you: Green Goat Maps makes an excellent option for Lake Placid winter trails, complete with zoomed-in detail of most local trail networks.
-If you don’t own snowshoes, several outdoor stores in Lake Placid offer snowshoe rentals at a reasonable rate.
+To ensure you don’t get lost, bring a map with you; our business partner Green Goat Maps makes an excellent option for Lake Placid winter trails, complete with zoomed-in detail of most local trail networks.
+If you don’t own snowshoes, several outdoor stores in Lake Placid offer snowshoe rentals at a reasonable rate, such as our business partner High Peaks Cyclery.
 Before you begin snowshoeing, be sure to sign into the trail register for your safety.
 Lastly, when you’re on the trail make sure you demonstrate proper snowshoe etiquette: stay on the snowshoe track and off the cross-country ski track so that every winter sport participant can have as much fun as you!